LEVEL 4

 To be 20 years old or over

 Hold a Level 2 Certificate in Counselling Skills and Level 3 Certificate in Counselling Studies or equivalent of at least 180 guided learning hours.
-Courses must be taught live by a tutor, distant learning courses DO NOT meet the elgibility requirements.
+Courses must have been taught live by a tutor, distance learning courses DO NOT meet the eligibility requirements.
 Proof of this will be required prior to interview

 To have a good track recording of attendance and meeting deadlines throughout your L2 and L3 training (evaluated through previous tutor references if transferring from a different training centre)